ika-musuko/tma/README.md

 ## Team Members:
 Sherwyn Sen, Steven Vuong, Lusine Chibukhchyan, Sricharan Bonda

+## Why?
+- **Busy students don’t have time to worry about time**
+- Minimize forgotten due dates and assignments
+- Minimize all-nighters

 ## Abstract:
 While there are current systems and calendars which also can accomplish this task, in actuality, those systems are inconvenient to use for the average student.
 Many students have trouble with diligently checking which assignments they have to do by what date and what time, and how to organize the time to accomplish all their tasks on time.
 Adding calendar events to a mobile device can be quite inconvenient to a person, and it is hard enough to maintain a schedule on its own, let alone remembering to add an event to the schedule.